AntonioZZanolli/AntonioZZanolli/README.md

 :house_with_garden: I’m from Brazil.

-:books: I’m currently learning about SQL, Django and Python.
+:books: I’m currently learning about SQL, Python and the framework Django.

 :outbox_tray: 2021 Goals: create a lot of new projects and find a new job.